stivella/personal-website/content/publication/procurementsbir/index.md

 ---
-title: 'Scientific resilience: How Italian nuclear physics changed after the Chernobyl disaster'
+title: 'Procuring innovation: evidence from the SBIR program'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here